Self-Assessment Tax Return | File Your Tax

 • 31 October for the postal submissions

-• 31 January for the online submissions (temporary extended to 28 February 2021)
+• 31 January for the online submissions

 Penalties for late filing

-Because as soon the return is one day late, HMRC will automatically issue the first penalty and will continue with additional penalties until you file the return.
+Because as soon as the return is one day late, HMRC will automatically issue the first penalty and will continue with additional penalties until you file the return.

 Tax Overdue byPenaltyNotes